tealeafnguyen/AutomatedLicenseChecker/README.md

 The email class has had it's username and password removed for the sake of privacy; please enter your own account into the file.

+The program is under the assumption the document follows the format license name at column 0 and active date on either column 2 or 4.
+The dates are expected to be in MM-dd-yyyy format.

 ==============Compiling and running======================